The city of Rome is home to one of the most famous fountains in the world.

 27. The fountain produces about 2,823,800 cubic feet of water every single day.
 This water is recycled and turned into clean drinking water which can be tapped freely in drinking fountains all over the city.

 28. The Trevi Fountain appears in several films, the most famous one being Federico Fellini’s 1960 drama “La Dolce Vita” starring Anita Ekberg and Marcello Mastroianni.
-Interesting fact about the Trevi Fountain, when Mastroianni died in 1996, the fountain was temporarily turned off and covered in black.
+An interesting fact about the Trevi Fountain, when Mastroianni died in 1996, the fountain was temporarily turned off and covered in black.